cbrennanpoole/Qualitative-Self/README.md

 ## C Brennan Poole

----

-> as a growth - hack, this snippet is the best wisdom you will attain from entire site (drumroll..3...2...1) : dropped the '-asey'. i.e. no more 'chasing'; do you want to go 'NASCAR racing'?
+`as a growth - hack, this snippet is the best wisdom you will attain from entire site` `(drumroll..3...2...1)` : dropped the '-asey'. i.e. no more 'chasing'; do you want to go 'NASCAR racing'?
 It is a bit of riddle but it is 'verily verily' simple.
 The '_' should be the clear giveaway(s) x 4.

 ---